forked-from-1kasper/leanbot/README.md

 Also `netcat` is needed.
 You can try to configure the start using telnet, but I do not guarantee the functionality.

-I designed and tested this on Fedora Linux 27.
+I designed and tested this on Fedora Linux 27 and Ubuntu 17.10.
 On macOS, this should also work, because this is also a UNIX-like system.
 On Windows, you can try using cygwin.

 If you want to edit the source code in GNU Emacs, Visual Studio Code, or another editor, the repository directory must be in `LEAN_PATH`.